kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

     1. The generated `@HttpClient` interface, injected directly

-The generated client reads its configuration from the path given by `clientConfigPrefix`, followed by the generated interface name.
+With `clientConfigPrefix`, the configuration path is the prefix followed by the generated interface name **with a lower-case first letter**.
-For `clientConfigPrefix = "httpClient.petV2"` and interface `PetApi`, the configuration block is `httpClient.petV2.PetApi`.
+For `clientConfigPrefix = "httpClient.petV2"` and interface `PetApi`, the configuration block is `httpClient.petV2.petApi`.
+With `clientConfig`, the value is used exactly as written and the interface name is not appended.
+After a successful run the generator logs every generated client together with its configuration path, which is the quickest way to check the exact key.

 The full set of client options (`url`, `requestTimeout`, per-operation blocks, `telemetry`) is described in the [HTTP client](http-client.md#configuration) documentation:

 ===! ":material-code-json: `Hocon`"

     ```javascript
-    httpClient.petV2.PetApi {
+    httpClient.petV2.petApi {
         url = "https://localhost:8443" //(1)!
         requestTimeout = "10s" //(2)!
         getValuesConfig { //(3)!